 TEXT OF STORY

-Tess Vigeland: This week, we kick off our annual series on philanthropy, looking at trends affecting the nonprofit world.
-One of the huge trends overall this year is social media.
+Tess Vigeland: One of the biggest trends of 2010 was the rise of social media.
 Facebook and Twitter have already revolutionized the way we communicate with each other.
 Turns out, they're also changing how we give to charities.
 Last year, social media accounted for more than $2 billion in donations.

 Jennifer Collins: Recognize this sound?